hmin21/calibration/README.md

+# IMPORTANT
+The folder of "Code" provides the calibration with pixel refiment and several reconstruction examples.
+The folder of "Data" provides the parameters of camera calibration and the absolute phase of several reconstruction examples.
-IMPORTANT: Please place the two folders (i.e., "Code" and "Data") in same root to order not to change the file path in the codes.
+Please place the two folders (i.e., "Code" and "Data") in same root to order not to change the file path in the codes.

 # Help documentation of file "Calibration.m"
 The file of "Calibration.m"  can be used for the system calibration with the pixel refinement.